 9. A pregnant female teacher may, on producing a medical certificate issued by a registered medical practitioner or a registered Chinese medicine practitioner with an opinion as to her unfitness to handle heavy materials, work in places where gas injurious to pregnancy is generated, or do other work injurious to pregnancy as specified in the medical certificate, request her employer to refrain from giving her such work during her pregnancy period. (updated on 29 January 2007)

-Female educational psychologists shall enjoy such benefits as female teachers with regard to maternity leave. (updated on 1 November 2012)
+Female educational psychologists and Assistant Social Work Officers shall enjoy such benefits as female teachers with regard to maternity leave. (updated on 1 September 2018)